frank06/ranger/README.md

 The goal of this library is to be a small and resilient tool that gets one thing done well.

-It does not have any dependency.
+It does not have any dependency besides `wgxpath` if parsing serialized (XPath) ranges in IE is required, in which case it must be `install()`ed before using Ranger.

 ## Tests